Bikeman868/UrlRewrite.Net/README.md

 # UrlRewrite.Net
-Drop in replacement for the IIS Url Rewriter that fixes all the limitations in the Microsoft implementation
+Drop in replacement for the IIS Url Rewriter that removes all the limitations and perfromance constraints of the the Microsoft implementation.
+Drop this into your web site in place of the Microsoft Rewrite module and everything will work as before, but now you can extend, enhance and optimize your rules going forward.

 ## Why use this?
 * Backward compatible with your existing IIS Rewriter module rules.
-* Fixes all the limitations of the standard Microsoft rewriter module - see features below.
+* Removes all the limitations of the standard Microsoft rewriter module - see features below.
 * Order of magnitude faster than the standard Microsoft rewriter module because it is written to be very efficient, allows lists of rules to be inside a parent rule, and it supports faster comparison methods than RegEx.

 ## Features
 * All the capabilities of the standard Microsoft IIS rewriter module.
 See http://www.iis.net/learn/extensions/url-rewrite-module/using-the-url-rewrite-module
 * Heirachical rules, ie rules within rules.
 This allows you to short circuit rule evaluation.
-* Regex is supported for backward compatibility and much faster alternatives are also supported.
+* Regex is supported for backward compatibility but much faster alternatives are provided.
 * Can modify query string parameters whereas the Microsoft one only provides an option to append the whole query string or not.
 * Ability to replace specific parts of the path or query string without the clunky regex back reference syntax.
+* Ability to insert and delete parts of the path and query string as well as delete all except type operations.
-* Register your own .Net classes as conditions or actions allowing you to include complex business logic in your rewriter rules.
+* Register your own .Net classes as conditions, actions or operations allowing you to include complex business logic in your rewriter rules.
 * Integrates into your application with Dependency Injection.
 * Implemented as an IIS managed module.
 * All source code is in .Net so you can set break points and trace code if you want.